gennariarmando/gta2-radar/README.md

 # GTA2 Radar From GTA3
-This is a straight port of the Radar Map from GTA3 to GTA2.
+This is a backport of GTA3's radar mini map to GTA2, made thanks to re3 project.
+Some changes have been made in order to make it work correctly in GTA2 but the base code is still the same.

 ## Features:
  - Full Map for each districts and bonus levels.